 1. RICO liability

-In Davis v.
-Mutual Life Insurance Company of New York, the Sixth Circuit discussed the limitations on the imposition of vicarious liability under RICO as deriving from the requirement of distinctness.
-The court first reiterated "the relatively uncontroversial premise that, for purposes of section 1962(c), a corporation cannot be both the `enterprise' and the `person' conducting or participating in the affairs of that enterprise."
-Davis, 6 F.3d at 377.
-The court then distinguished cases from other circuits disapproving of vicarious liability on the basis that the "master" in respondeat superior parlance, also was the "enterprise" under RICO, and the "servant" was the "person."
-Imposing vicarious liability under those circumstances, the court believed, would trench upon the distinctness requirement.
-Id. at 378-79.
-But the court did not impose a general bar against vicarious liability under RICO, as Real Estate One advocates here.
-Instead, the Sixth Circuit announced a narrow holding:
+the Sixth Circuit discussed the limitations on the imposition of vicarious liability under RICO as deriving from the requirement of distinctness.
+The court first reiterated “the relatively uncontroversial premise that, for purposes of section 1962(c), a corporation cannot be both the ‘enterprise’ and the ‘person’ conducting or participating in the affairs of that enterprise.”

-The rule to be drawn from these cases is that plaintiffs may not use RICO to impose liability vicariously on corporate "enterprises," because to do so would violate the distinctness requirement.
-No such prohibition, however, prevents the imposition of liability vicariously on corporate "persons" on account of the acts of their agents, particularly where the corporation benefitted by those acts.
-Such a prohibition, if it existed, would prevent corporate persons from ever being found liable under RICO, since corporate principals may act only through their agents.
+The rule to be drawn from these cases is that plaintiffs may not use RICO to impose liability vicariously on corporate “enterprises,” because to do so would violate the distinctness requirement.
+No such prohibition, however, prevents the imposition of liability vicariously on corporate “persons” on account of the acts of their agents, particularly where the corporation benefitted by those acts.
+Such a prohibition, if it existed, would prevent corporate persons from ever being found liable under RICO, since сorporate principals may act only through their agents.
 Such a rule would be manifestly contrary to the intent of Congress, and we decline to adopt it.

-Id. at 379.
-The court upheld a verdict against a corporation based on its agent's acts of conducting the affairs of another enterprise through a pattern of illegal activity, thereby imposing vicarious liability under RICO where doing so does not destroy the separation between the person and the enterprise and the plaintiff alleges benefit to the defendant from its agents' actions.
-See also Gen. Motors Corp. v.
-Lopez de Arriortua, 948 F. Supp.
-670, 682 n.
-9 (E.D.Mich.1996).
+enterprise through a pattern of illegal activity, thereby imposing vicarious liability under RICO where doing so does not destroy the separation between the person and the enterprise and the plaintiff alleges benefit to the defendant from its agents’ actions.

 The question, then, becomes whether the plaintiff has pleaded adequately an agency relationship between Real Estate One and its real estate agents, Sweeney and Bazzi.
 The Court believes it has.
 As noted earlier, the plaintiff alleged that Real Estate One employed these individuals.
 First Am.
 Compl. ¶¶ 13(b), 19, 92.
-The determination of an agency relationship and the scope of the agent's actual, implied, or apparent authority is necessarily a fact-bound endeavor.
-St. Clair Intermediate Sch.
-Dist. v.
-Intermediate Educ.
-Ass'n/Mich.
-Educ.
-Ass'n, 458 Mich.
-540, 557, 581 N.W.2d 707, 716 (1998) (quoting Saums v.
-Parfet, 270 Mich.
-165, 170-71, 258 N.W.
-235 (1935)).
-Under Michigan *1340 law, an employer is vicariously liable for "the wrongful acts of his servant committed while performing some duty within the scope of his employment, but is not vicariously liable for acts committed by its employees outside the scope of employment, because the employee is not acting for the employer or under the employer's control."
-Weinstein v.
-Siemens, 673 F. Supp.
-2d 533, 542 (E.D.Mich.2009) (internal citations and quotation marks omitted).
-Real Estate One's protestations that Bazzi and Sweeney were independent contractors certainly may constitute a valid defense to the RICO claim, but it does not undermine the soundness of the pleadingthe amended complaintas considered against a Rule 12(b)(6) challenge.
+The determination of an agency relationship and the scope of the agent’s actual, implied, or apparent authority is necessarily a fact-bound endeavor.

 2. Fraud & Civil Conspiracy

-It is not apparent from its motions that Real Estate One intended to challenge the plaintiff's claims against it for fraud and civil conspiracy.
+It is not apparent from its motions that Real Estate One intended to challenge the plaintiffs claims against it for fraud and civil conspiracy.
 However, in a reply brief, Real Estate One states that it equated those claims with the RICO allegations.
 The basis for its challenge to the fraud claims mirrors the attack on the RICO count: that Real Estate One should not be held accountable for the intentional torts of its employees.

 The amended complaint presents the following allegations in favor of the civil conspiracy claim: